avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 ### Part 3
 ### Website Resiliency

 Build a resilient static web hosting solution in AWS.
-Create a versioned S3 bucket and configure it as a static website.
+Create a versioned S3 bucket (udacity-primary-s3), configure it as a static website and enabled versioning.

+Then,

-1. Enter “index.html” for both Index document and Error document
+1. Entered  “index.html” for both Index document and Error document
-2. Upload the files from the GitHub repo (under `/project/s3/`)
+2. Uploaded the files from the GitHub repo (under `/project/s3/`)
-3. Paste URL into a web browser to see your website.
+3. Paste URL into a web browser to see the website (http://udacity-primary-s3.s3-website-us-west-1.amazonaws.com).

 **Original webpage:**
 ![Original Webpage](screenshots/s3_original.png "Original Webpage")

-You will now “accidentally” change the contents of the website such that it is no longer serving the correct content
+I have now  “accidentally” change the contents of the website such that it is no longer serving the correct content

-1. Change `index.html` to refer to a different “season”
+1. Change `index.html` to refer to a different “season” ("Spring")
 2. Re-upload `index.html`
 3. Refresh web page

 **Modified webpage:**
 ![Accidental Change Webpage](screenshots/s3_season.png "Accidental Change Webpage")

-You will now need to “recover” the website by rolling the content back to a previous version.
+I have now  “recover” the website by rolling the content back to a previous version.

 1. Recover the `index.html` object back to the original version
 2. Refresh web page